Isel Cartesian Robots Automate Creation of Mosaics as Substantial Reduction in Cost

 The “Tango” mosaic installation was not an easy one as Mosaic4u did it on a negative slope (under a staircase).
 Eventually it was worth it.

-This shows the Techno machine used by Mosaic4u Ltd.
+This shows the Isel machine used by Mosaic4u Ltd.

 This mosaic is undergoing a last check before being sent to the location.